 \subsubsection{Previous work based on splines}

 It is known that developables consist of ruled surfaces enjoying {\em torsality}, i.e., the tangent plane along a ruling is constant.
-A ruled surface can be modelled as a degree $(1,n)$ B-spline surface --- one family of parameter lines then will be the surface's rulings.
-Torsality is a nonlinear constraint \cite{langroeschel92} that can be achieved by optimization, see e.g.\ \cite{tang-dev-2015,ciang-2019-cf}.
+A ruled surface can be modeled as a degree $(1,n)$ B-spline surface --- one family of parameter lines then will be the surface's rulings.
+Torsality is a nonlinear constraint \cite{langroeschel92} that can be achieved by optimization \cite{tang-dev-2015,ciang-2019-cf}.
 One limitation of such a method is the necessity to decompose developables into ruled pieces.
-The method thus may not be suitable for modelling deformations of developables where that decomposition may change.
+The method thus may not be suitable for modeling deformations of developables where that decomposition may change.

 A torsal ruled surface is the envelope of its tangent planes, and thus essentially is a curve in the dual space of planes.
-This fact has been exploited by \cite{bodduluri-93} and follow-up publications.
+This fact has been exploited by Bodduluri and Ravani\ \shortcite{bodduluri-93} and follow-up publications.
 It reduces the design of ruled developables to the design of curves.
-The drawback of this method, in addition to the one mentioned in the previous paragraph, is that working in plane space is not intuitive and does not naturally avoid singularities.
+The drawback of this method is that, in addition to the one mentioned in the previous paragraph, working in plane space is not intuitive and does not naturally avoid singularities.